Lijiang Yunnan, China Travel Guide

 Local tour operators (often found near Old Town entrances or through guesthouses) can arrange day trips to Jade Dragon Snow Mountain, Tiger Leaping Gorge, and other sites.

 Early mornings are generally best to avoid crowds at popular sites.
-Weekdays are less busy than weekends or public holidays.
+Weekdays are not as busy than weekends or public holidays.